Actindo-AG/Documentation/Payments/Integration/01_EstablishConnection.md

 ## Edit a PSP connection

 Edit a connection to adjust any changed credentials, the connection name or further settings.
-The driver selection is read-only and you cannot edit it.

 #### Prerequisites